bglusman/debt_ceiling/README.md

 As mentioned/linked above, additional customization is supported via a debt.rb file which may define one or both of two methods DebtCeiling will call if defined when calculating debt for each module scanned (if it passes the whitelist/blacklist stage of filtering).

-As shown in example file, set a path for `extension_path` pointing to a file defining `DebtCeiling::Debt` like the one in examples directory, and define its methods for your own additional calculation per file.
+As shown in example file, set a path for `extension_path` pointing to a file defining `DebtCeiling::CustomDebt` like the one in examples directory, and define its methods for your own additional calculation per file.

 ### Improvement ideas/suggestsions for contributing:

 * rubocop/cane integration debt for style violations

-* default/custom points per reek smell detected (not currently part of RubyCritic grading, but available in full analysis)

 * multipliers for important files